Distance-aware Soft Prompt Guidance for Multimodal Valence-Arousal Estimation: Introduction

 \section{Introduction}

 Accurate emotion recognition is a fundamental component of effective human-computer interaction and psychological research.
 Among various representations, the valence-arousal (VA) space has gained significant attention as it captures the continuous and nuanced nature of emotional states, where valence represents the degree of positivity or negativity, and arousal indicates the level of excitement or calmness.
-Despite recent progress, estimating VA in-the-wild remains challenging due to unconstrained environmental factors such as varying lighting, occlusions, and diverse facial expressions.
+Despite recent progress, estimating VA in-the-wild remains challenging due to unconstrained environmental factors such as varying lighting, occlusions, and diverse facial expressions.\cite{affectnet}

 To address these challenges, multi-modal fusion strategies integrating visual and audio information have become a standard approach.
-Recent studies have successfully employed deep neural networks, such as ResNet\cite{resnet} for spatial features and VGGish\cite{vggish} or log-Mel spectrograms\cite{logmel} for acoustic cues, often combined with temporal modeling like Temporal Convolutional Networks (TCNs)\cite{tcn} or Recurrent Neural Networks (RNNs) to capture dynamic changes.
+Recent studies have successfully used deep neural networks, such as ResNet\cite{resnet} for spatial features and VGGish\cite{vggish} or Log-Mel spectrograms\cite{logmel} for acoustic cues, often combined with temporal modeling such as Temporal Convolutional Networks (TCNs)\cite{tcn} or Recurrent Neural Networks (RNNs)\cite{rnn} to capture dynamic changes.
 However, most existing methods treat VA estimation as a pure numerical regression problem, often overlooking the rich semantic information inherent in emotional expressions.

-The emergence of Vision-Language Models (VLMs), particularly CLIP\cite{clip}, offers a new opportunity to leverage large-scale semantic knowledge for affective computing.
+To better capture such semantic information, recent research has explored the use of large-scale vision-language models that encode semantic relationships between visual and textual representations.
+In particular, the emergence of Vision-Language Models (VLMs), such as CLIP\cite{clip}, offers a promising direction to incorporate semantic knowledge into affective computing.
 However, a significant gap exists between the discrete nature of text prompts in CLIP\cite{clip} and the continuous dimensions of the VA space.
 Directly applying CLIP\cite{clip} to regression tasks is non-trivial, as it requires a mechanism to align numerical coordinates with semantic descriptions.